-HTML5 clients have been part of the remote desktop conversation for a few years now, but not all clients are the
+HTML5 clients have been part of the remote desktop conversation for a few years now, but not all clients are the same.

 Early on, there were third-party vendors such as Spark View and Ericom AccessNow.
 Over time, the bigger vendors like VMware and Citrix have gotten on board with their own HTML5 clients.
 Each client is quite different, and their performance can vary because of how they deliver graphics, as well as browser performance and plug-ins.